freebsd/freebsd-src/docs/UsersManual.rst

 driver and language features are intentionally designed to be as compatible with the GNU GCC compiler as reasonably possible, easing migration from GCC to Clang.
 In most cases, code "just works".
+Clang also provides an alternative driver, :ref:`clang-cl`, that is designed to be compatible with the Visual C++ compiler, cl.exe.

 In addition to language specific features, Clang has a variety of features that depend on what CPU architecture or operating system is